iurilandolt/pipex/README.md

 	dup2(fileout, STDOUT_FILENO);
 	execute(argv[argc - 2], envp);

-understanding the execute() function.
-This is where we deal with 'execve' and the PATH environment variable for the first time.
+Now, understanding the `execute()` function.

+This is where we deal with 'execve' and the `PATH` `environment variable` for the first time.

-In our main function, we are using a third argument char ** envp, envp is an array of strings containing envrimental variables.
+In our main function, we are using a third argument `char ** envp`, envp is an array of strings containing `envrimental variables`.

 	#include <stdio.h>